ctechfilmuniversity/lecture_ws2324_creative_coding_1/docs/01_sessions/01_intro/README.md

 #### Option A

 Find an existing creative coding project that you like.
-Coding needs to play a significant role for the project, also ideally it is web based (this is not a hard requirement).
+Coding needs to play a significant role for the project, also ideally it is web-based (this is not a hard requirement).
 Describe what you like about the project and why you think that the project represents creative coding.

 Submit a short text and any other material you like (weblinks, images, videos).

 #### Option B

-Come up with your own creative coding project idea of any scope (no worries, you don't have to actually do it).
-Coding needs to play a significant role for the project, also ideally it is web based (this is not a hard requirement).
+Come up with your own creative coding project idea of any scope (no worries, you don't have to actually implement it).
+Coding needs to play a significant role for the project, also ideally it is web-based (this is not a hard requirement).
 Describe why you think the idea represents creative coding and why you want to do it.

 Submit a short text and any other material you like (weblinks, images, videos).